Gnaeus Domitius Corbulo: In the east

 Corbulo returned to Rome, where he stayed until AD 52, when he was named governor of the province of Asia.
 Following Claudius' death in AD 54, the new emperor Nero sent him to the eastern provinces to deal with the Armenian question.
 After some delay, and reinforced by troops from Germania, in AD 58 he took the offensive, and attacked Tiridates, King of Armenia and brother of Vologases I of Parthia.
 Artaxata and Tigranocerta were captured by his legions (III Gallica, VI Ferrata, and X Fretensis), and Tigranes, who had been brought up in Rome and was an obedient servant of the government, was installed as king of Armenia.

 In AD 61 Tigranes invaded Adiabene, an integral portion of the Parthian Kingdom, and a conflict between Rome and Parthia seemed unavoidable.
 Instead, Vologases thought it better to come to terms.
 It was agreed that both Roman and Parthian troops should evacuate Armenia, that Tigranes should be dethroned, and the rule of Tiridates recognized.
 The Roman government declined to accede to these arrangements, and Lucius Caesennius Paetus, governor of Cappadocia, was ordered to settle the question by bringing Armenia under direct Roman administration.

 The protection of Syria claimed all of Corbulo's attention in the meantime.
 Paetus, a weak and incapable commander who "despised the fame acquired by Corbulo", suffered a severe defeat at Rhandeia in AD 62, where he was surrounded and forced to capitulate to the Parthians and evacuated to Armenia.
 Command was again entrusted to Corbulo.
 In AD 63, with a strong army, he crossed the Euphrates.
-Tiridates declined to give battle and arranged a peace.
+Tiridates declined to give battle and arranged a peace treaty.
 At Rhandea he laid down his diadem at the foot of the emperor's statue, promising not to resume it until he received it from the hand of Nero himself in Rome.

 Fall and death

-After two failed plots by noblemen and senators, including Corbulo's son-in-law, the senator Lucius Annius Vinicianus, to overthrow Nero in AD 66, Nero became suspicious of Corbulo and his support among the Roman masses.
-In AD 67 disturbances broke out in Judaea and Nero, ordering Vespasian to take command of the Roman forces, summoned Corbulo, as well as two brothers who were the governors of Upper and Lower Germany, to Greece.
+After two failed plots by noblemen and senators to overthrow Nero, one involving Corbulo's son-in-law and senator Lucius Annius Vinicianus, Nero became suspicious of Corbulo and his support among the Roman masses.
+In AD 67 disturbances broke out in Judaea and Nero, ordering Vespasian to take command of the Roman forces, summoned Corbulo, as well as two brothers who were the governors of Upper and Lower Germania, to Greece.
 On his arrival at Cenchreae, the port of Corinth, messengers from Nero met Corbulo and ordered him to commit suicide.
-Undaunted, he strode forward to accept his fate, and fell on his own sword after exclaiming, "Axios!", meaning "I am worthy!"
+Undaunted, he strode forward to accept his fate, and fell on his own sword after exclaiming, "Axios!", meaning, “I have deserved it.”